stefuiii/unimatchup/README.md

 Feel free to visit our website (https://unimatchup-backup.web.app/) and try features.\
 To satisfy the user stories, we restrict the user scope only for NUS students.
 You can sign up using your NUS email.\
-If you're not students from NUS but still wanna try our UniMatch Up, please contact with [Stephanie](stephaniejiang15@gmail.com) to receive your testing account.
+If you're not students from NUS but still wanna try our UniMatch Up, please contact with me via email:e-mail:
+(stephaniejiang15@gmail.com) to receive your testing account.

 ## Features :bookmark_tabs: